Centralia Area Historical Museum

-Centralia Museum is dedicated towards preserving the history of Centralia, Illinois.
-It is located in the old Kohl and Meyer building, filling up the first two floors and in the future the third as well.
+Centralia Area Historical Museum is dedicated towards preserving the history of Centralia, Illinois.
+The Centralia Area Historical Society runs the museum and the collection is maintained and displayed for study, education and enjoyment by the public.
+It is located in the old Kohl and Meyer building, filling up the first three floors.
 It contains all kinds of artifacts and memorabilia donated by town residents, including photographs, uniforms, newspapers, and household items.

 Backstory and Context